-San Antonio saw an increase of 13 percent in the number of homes sold for the first 3 months of 2013 when compared to the first 3 months of 2012.
+San Antonio has seen an increase of 13.0 percent in the number of homes sold for the first 3 months of 2016 when compared to the first 3 months of 2015.

-The average and median home sales prices have also seen an increase of 5 and 1 percent during the same time period.
+The average home sales price has also been on the rise with an increase of 4.1 percent during the same time period.

-The inventory of available homes for sale in San Antonio for March was at 5.4 months.
-The number of total listings (9,488) for the month of March was lower than any March since 2006.
-The 5.4 months of inventory for March also placing our inventory levels at the lowest levels in March since 2007.
+The inventory of available homes for sale in San Antonio remains low as March finished at 3.2 months.
+The number of total listings (7,844) for the month of March was actually higher than they were last year which has become a trend recently.

 A neutral market is 6 months of inventory with numbers above 6 months indicating a buyer’s market (more supply of homes than the demand) and numbers below 6 months, a seller’s market (more homes in demand than homes available on the market).